SyedM-dev/crib/README.md

 - [ ] Normalize / validate unicode on file open.
 - [ ] Add git stuff.
 - [ ] Fix bug where alt+up at eof adds extra line.
+- [ ] Think about how i would keep fold states sensical if i added code prettying.